 What Signifies Mark Ridley-Thomas’ Legacy of Leadership?

 His Desire to Educate, Engage and Empower

 More than 24 years ago, Mark Ridley-Thomas – as a newly elected L.A.
 City Councilmember – took a then novel concept for promoting resident involvement in city government – backed by his philosophy to “Educate, Engage and Empower” – to create The Empowerment Congress.

 Since 1992, The Empowerment Congress has grown to become a national model for civic engagement, participatory democracy and community organizing.
 The Empowerment Congress has endured because city and county residents have invested their time, talent, intelligence, concern and energy to make it work for their neighborhoods and communities.
 The result of their efforts has been improved quality of life in every community in which the Empowerment Congress has been active.

 Participation in our democratic form of government begins with our Constitutional right to vote.
 Through our votes, we are able to select our elected representatives and decide whether to support or oppose ballot measures on important issues.
 Mark Ridley-Thomas' appreciation for the power of each person's vote led him to found the African American Voter Registration, Education and Participation (AAVREP) project in 2002.

-To date, AAVREP has registered more than 175,000 new voters in targeted communities in California.
-With voting rights under assault in many states and our nation having celebrated the 50th Anniversary of the Voting Rights Act of 1965 last year, Supervisor Mark Ridley-Thomas has worked tirelessly to educate voters and expand voter participation in targeted communities statewide to preserve democracy and encourage civic engagement through the exercise of the most important right we have as Americans: Our right to vote.
+To date, AAVREP has registered more than 200,000 new voters in targeted communities in California.
+With voting rights under assault in many states and our nation having recently celebrated the 50th Anniversary of the Voting Rights Act of 1965, Supervisor Mark Ridley-Thomas has worked tirelessly to educate voters and expand voter participation in targeted communities statewide to preserve democracy and encourage civic engagement through the exercise of the most important right we have as Americans: Our right to vote.